 When your canine pal has a bout of diarrhea, home remedies are the optimal initial option as treatment.
 Although these strategies may not always remedy the issue entirely, they can bring much-needed relief and even solve it for good.

 Moreover, home remedies are more cost-efficient than expensive medications or a trip to the vet’s office.
-So if your dog suffers from occasional bouts of diarrhea, give these at-home treatments a try before placing an appointment with the vet!
+So if your dog suffers from occasional bouts of diarrhea, try these at-home treatments before placing an appointment with the vet!

 In mild cases of diarrhea in dogs, fasting can be an effective remedy.
 For 12 to 24 hours, prevent your pup from consuming food and give their digestive system time to rest and heal.

 Then when they are ready, gradually start giving them smaller meals more regularly rather than a single large meal per day.

 Activated charcoal is an excellent home remedy for diarrhea in dogs.
 It works by adsorbing toxins and eliminating them from the body, thus reducing the symptom of diarrhea.

 Charcoal should be given at a dose of 0.5 – 1.5 grams per pound of body weight or 1 teaspoon in water every 2 hours until symptoms improve.

 Most importantly, remember that activated charcoal may reduce the absorption of other medications taken orally.
 Therefore, it’s recommended not to give any other medicines simultaneously using activated charcoal.